rollerworks/search/README.md

 [![Scrutinizer Quality Score](https://scrutinizer-ci.com/g/rollerworks/RollerworksSearch/badges/quality-score.png?s=5eebfd1ff3695ab59d59406702978a0ddf29df21)](https://scrutinizer-ci.com/g/rollerworks/RollerworksSearch/)

-What is Rollerworks Search?
+What is RollerworksSearch?
 ---------------------------

-Rollerworks Search is an advanced search-building framework.
+RollerworksSearch is an advanced search-engine framework.

-Providing powerful system for building your own site search-engine.
+RollerworksSearch provides you with a powerful system for building your own search-engine.
-From input to formatting and validating, and finally applying conditions on the storage engine.
+Inout processing, normalizing, validating and every else.
+Save, fast and easy.

-This system was designed to be as expendable as possible.
+This system was designed to be as flexible as possible.
-Everything, and absolute everything can be replaced with your implementation.
+You are free to use your extensions, field-types etc.

 Features
 --------

+RollerworksSearch works using SearchConditions.

-The searching condition is build of fields and groups.
+A SearchConditions is build-up of fields and condition-groups.
-Each field can have any-type of value including ranges, comparisons and matchers (starts/ends with contains).
+Each field can hold any type of value including ranges, comparisons and pattern matchers (starts/ends with contains and basic regex).

-Groups can be nested at any level of depth.
+Condition-groups can be nested for more advanced and complex conditions.

+Also, SearchConditions are easily exportable to any supported format.

 ## Input

-Input processing is provided for the following formats.
+Out of the input processing is provided for the following formats.

+> Building your own input processor is also possible.

 * Array
 * JSON
 * XML
-* FilterQuery (an easy to learn and use condition based input format).
+* FilterQuery (an easy to learn and use condition based syntax).

-> Each provided input format also provides an related exporter.

 ## Formatter

+A formatter is used for normalizing and validating values in a SearchCondition.
+The bundles formatters are designed for the most common use-cases, building your own is also possible.

-* Validation
+* Validation (using the Symfony Validator component)
-* Transformation (localized representation to normalized and reverse)
+* Transformation (localized representation to a normalized format and reverse)
 * Removing of duplicated values
 * Optimizing of ranges: detecting and removing overlapping ranges
 * Connected values to ranges (1,2,3,4,5 gets converted to 1-5)

 ## Types

-The following types are build-in (but can be replaced with your own if needed).
+The following types are packaged with this release (but can be replaced when needed).

-> Each type is localized.
+> **Note: Each type listed below supports localization.

-* Birthday (with optional support for ages)
+* Birthday (with optional support for Age conversion)
-* Choice
+* Choice (array, entity list, custom implementation)
 * Country choice
 * Currency choice
 * DateTime